Let’s start with the basics. If you want to know more about Cavalier King Charles Spaniels, learning about their coat colors and patterns is a must!

 Ruby Color of Cavalier King Charles Spaniels

-This one is the only solid color for a cavalier king charles spaniel.
-Ruby means rich red color without any markings.
-Some describe this color as rich chestnut depending on what country’s breed standard you look but they mean the same.
+Some describe this color as rich chestnut depending on what country’s breed standard you look but the different wording means the same.

-Dog Shows: Note that any white markings are undesirable and they will be considered a minor fault in dog shows.
+Note that any white markings are undesirable and they will be considered a minor fault in dog shows.

 The Tricolor Cavalier